 - Pamela Maragliano-Muniz, DMD from Tufts University School of Dental Medicine, completed a prosthodontics residency at the UCLA School of Dentistry.
 Currently, she serves as Associate Clinical Professor at Tufts University School of Dental Medicine and maintains a private practice, Salem Dental Arts, in Massachusetts.

-Below they shared their insights and tips on how to get the most out of your residency, as well as some practical tips for dealing with student loans, building relationships, and work-life balance in dental residency.
+Below they shared their insights and tips on how to get the most out of your residency, as well as some guidance for dealing with student loans, building relationships, and achieving work-life balance during your dental residency.

 Similar to medical residencies, the length, structure, and hours of dental residencies can differ greatly across specialties, as well as between schools.